 The signs and symptoms that accompany meningioma often grow gradually and likely to develop subtly.
 The signs and symptoms may include:

 1- Hearing loss or a ringing sensation in the ears

 2- Persistent headaches that may turn worse in the morning

 3- Blurred vision

 Causes and Risk Factors of Meningioma

-Most cases of meningioma occur randomly and although the exact causes of this tumor are still undergoing research, scientists know that mutations cause cells to grow out of control and form a tumor.
+Most cases of meningioma occur randomly and research is still ongoing to determine the exact causes of this tumor.
+Scientists know that mutations cause cells to grow out of control and form a tumor.
 Some risk factors that may increase the risk of having a meningioma include:

 1- Neurofibromatosis type 2